frank-a-bruno/HiredHenchman.github.io/README.md

   Proposal
   Agreement

-Generate revenue through partnerships with System Integrators, Value Added Resellers, Platform-as-a-Service Providers, OEM ISV's and other Managed Service Providers who can generate additional revenue with you.
-Use Contingency Plans as a part of their Product Management/Product Marketing.
-Used to instill trust and to overcome the risk objection to doing business with small unknown risky Developers.
+Generate revenue through partnerships with
+-System Integrators
+-Value Added Resellers
+-Platform-as-a-Service Providers
+-OEM ISV's
+-Other Managed Service Providers
++Use Contingency Plans as a part of their Product Management/Marketing strategy.
++Instill trust to overcome the risk objection to doing business.

 ## Crafts the right Contingency Plan
   Requirements gathering